P1kaZhou/IGR205_Project/pipeline.md

 3. Generate the skeleton
 4. Skin weights computation

+Operations
+1. Cutting
+2. Merging
+3. Skeleton refinement

+### At each stroke

 #### 1. shape to cylinders - Chordal axis transform (CAT)

 Getting the cylinders junction triangles and the chordal axis: